-The basic inspection technique for RVI at all plants is the visual examination, which is carried out every 10 years.
+The basic inspection technique for the RVI at all plants is the visual examination, which is carried out every 10 years.
 For the baffle bolts, visual inspection is applied to the 3 rows of bolts at the bottom and to the upper row.
-Complementary inspections using ultrasonic testing are applied periodically (1 to 5 cycles) on some specific 900 MW plants where baffle bolt cracking was detected.
+Complementary inspections using ultrasonic testing are applied periodically (every 5 to 10 cycles) on some specific 900 MW plants where baffle bolt cracking was detected. (in particular the CP0 oldest plants)

-Monitoring of RVI is achieved by the techniques mentioned above, i.e. by using neutron ex-core monitors and accelerometer sensors.
+Monitoring of the RVI is achieved by the techniques mentioned above, i.e. by using neutron ex-core monitors and accelerometer sensors.
 Neutronic measurements allow monitoring the amplitude and the spectrum of the vibrations of internals.
 Accelerometer sensors are used for monitoring loose parts in the primary circuit.